Cyril of Jerusalem

 What is Cyril of Jerusalem most known for in Christian history?

-Cyril of Jerusalem is most known for his Catechetical Lectures, which provide a comprehensive guide to Christian initiation in the 4th century.
-He is also recognized for his role as Bishop of Jerusalem and his steadfast defense of Nicene Christianity against Arianism.
+Cyril of Jerusalem is most known for his Catechetical Lectures, which are a comprehensive guide to Christian initiation in the 4th century.
+These lectures provide detailed instruction on the creed, sacraments, and Christian life, and are considered a key source for understanding early Christian liturgical practices.

 What were Cyril of Jerusalem's most important works?